 The information about the colonial gunpowder magazines of Sydney has now been transferred to a separate section of this website.

 Permission given by MAPCO : Map And Plan Collection to reproduce portion of an 1836 Plan Of Sydney With Pyrmont is gratefully acknowledged, as is the use of material derived from the National Library of Australia's Trove database, and the National Archives of Australia.
 Thanks also to Peter Dean, for services rendered.
 Other individual acknowledgements are given on the page where the material appears.

 This website has been selected by the Australian War Memorial to be archived in perpetuity in the National Library of Australia's Pandora archive.
 It is also archived by the Internet Archive (use the Wayback Machine to search for URL http://users.tpg.com.au/borclaud/index.html).

-If you can contribute photographs, information or personal stories to these pages - or just want to make contact - please email the author, who is a former member of the Armament Supply Branch.
+If you can contribute photographs, information or personal stories to these pages - or to be notified when new content is added to the website - please email the author, who is a former member of the Armament Supply Branch.
 Email borclaud @ tpg.com.au